Thai parliament approves king's constitutional changes request, likely delaying elections

 "According to the steps, the election should happen early to mid-2018," he said.

-Both the junta and the Royal Household Bureau declined to comment on why the changes were requested by the king.
+Both the military government and the Royal Household Bureau declined to comment on why the changes were requested by the king.

 (Reporting by Bangkok Bureau; Editing by Amy Sawitta Lefevre and Nick Macfie)